sonetto104/CIPP4-PRegan/README.md

 - Should Have

-    - Profile functionality where users can choose whether or not to share information about themselves, and where they can access their history of activity,
+    - Profile functionality where users can choose whether or not to share information about themselves, and where they can access their history of activity notifications etc.
-    notifications etc.
     - Ability to like posts.
     - Dynamic like button.